erikdao/sparse-detector/WORKLOG.md

 This file contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+## March 14, 2022
+- It turned out that refactoring took more time than expected.
+The job now is to integrate W&B logging.
+The quick way to do so is to integrate logging right into the current `MetricLogger` class, which seems to be messy.

 ## March 12, 2022
 - We continue to work on refactoring the `train_baseline` pipeline.
 Our major concerns at the moment include 1) how to manage the configurations of different experiments more efficiently; and 2) if there is any better alternative to the architecture of the codebase.
 - The goal for today is two-fold: